 The North Shore of Oahu, Hawaii has found its middle ground as a place that both tourists and locals love.
-The one winding road along this part of the island can lead you to so many different experiences – if you know where to look.
+The one winding road along this part of the island can lead you to so many different experiences, be it in Honolulu or the surrounding areas; if you know where to look.

 Where to Relax